xdmushui/partner-center-sdk/develop/verify-indirect-reseller-mpa-status.md

 ### Response success and error codes

 Each response comes with an HTTP status code that indicates success or failure and additional debugging information.
 Use a network trace tool to read this code, error type, and additional parameters.
-For the full list, see [Partner Center REST error] (error-codes.md).
+For the full list, see [Partner Center REST error](error-codes.md).

 ### Response example (success)